verida/documentation/docs/extensions/verifiable-credentials.md

 - Screenshots of the Vault credentials in action
 - Explain how they can display a QR code to verify in real life

+### Icon Display

+The Verida Vault will automatically show the public profile icon of the Verida Account that signed the credential.
+You will need to set this icon for your Verida account so the icon displys correclty.

+You could add the signing Verida Account to the Verida Vault and use the mobile app to set a profile avatar and name.
+This will then be the default for every inbox message and credential issued across the Verida network.
+Alternatively, you could manually set the profile information for the application context generating the credential.
+See [Account Profiles](../client-sdk/profiles) for more information on how to achieve this.

 ## Credentials Management Platform

 @todo